The Dispute Resolution Review: Finland

 A litigant may always represent itself in proceedings.
 This means that a legal representative for a company or other legal entity may act as a representative for that entity.
 Natural persons may also represent themselves.

-In order to act as counsel for someone else in court proceedings in Finland, one must be an attorney, a public legal aid attorney or a licensed legal counsel.
-A legal representative must therefore have a law degree and, in addition, fill the requirements that are placed on attorneys and licensed legal counsel – mainly training, experience and the supervision of a professional supervisory board.
+To act as counsel for someone else in court proceedings in Finland, one must be an attorney, a public legal aid attorney or a licensed legal counsel.
+A legal representative must therefore have a law degree and, in addition, fill the requirements that are placed on attorneys and licensed legal counsels – mainly training, experience and the supervision of a professional supervisory board.
 Representatives of their employers who are lawyers, namely, in-house counsel, form an exception to this rule and may represent their employers in court without filling the aforementioned qualifications.

 v Service out of the jurisdiction

 If the recipient of a notice resides abroad and his or her address is known, and if the service of the notice has not been entrusted to a party, the court shall ensure that the documents to be served are sent as provided in law or agreed with the foreign state in question.
 Finland has entered into several international treaties that govern the service of documents outside the jurisdiction.

 Service within the European Union is governed by EU Regulation No. 1393/2007, which allows service of judicial documents from one Member State to another without diplomatic channels.
 The main principle is that the competent authorities (courts in Finland) send documents directly by post to an addressee residing in another EU Member State.
 Secondarily, documents are transmitted to the competent authority in the receiving country.